-The paper is organized as follows: We prepare some preliminary results in Section 2, and recall Proctor's Theorem in Section 3.
+The paper is organized as follows: We prepare some preliminaries in Section 2, and recall Proctor's Theorem in Section 3.
 Then we analyze the structure of the posets $[\alpha_i]$ in Section 4, and show Theorem \ref{thm-M-poly-main} in Section 5.
 We make Stembridge's theorem applicable, and prove Theorems \ref{thm-M-1-main} and \ref{thm-fixed-point-main} in Section 6.
 We deduce some results on $\caN$-polynomials and verify Theorem \ref{thm-N-poly-main} in Section 7.
-Finally, Theorem \ref{thm-main-reverse-operator-orbit} and \ref{thm-main-cyclic-sieving} are obtained in Section 8.
+Finally, Theorems \ref{thm-main-reverse-operator-orbit} and \ref{thm-main-cyclic-sieving} are obtained in Section 8.